chunsj/TH/README.md

 # My Deep Learning Library for Common Lisp using libTH/libTHNN

+## NEWS (2020-03-29)
+  New RNN layer based APIs.

-## NEWS (2020-01-20)
+## OLD NEWS
-  I think current state of TH is generally usable.
+  20200120: I think current state of TH is generally usable.
 And yet, needs more examples.

-## OLD NEWS
   20191226: Clozure CL runs TH codes very well.
 Often, CCL does not yet show memory trashing problems.
   20191216: Version 1.44 of TH runs all the code under examples without problem; including dlfs and gdl.
   This code runs on Clozure CL as well as SBCL; however, SBCL shows much better performance.